-Salaries for unionized staff are determined by bargaining with OPSO, the professional staff union, and ASO, the associate staff union.
-The salaries for OPSO staff range from \$49,201 to \$75,558, depending upon experience.
-ASO staff are hourly employees with a range from \$14.09 to \$23.09 per hour, depending upon experience.

-The OEA provides a wide range of fringe benefits for its employees including: fully paid health insurance (single to family coverage), life insurance, disability insurance, retirement, and a 401K plan.
+Salaries for unionized staff are determined by bargaining with the Oklahoma Professional Staff Organization (OPSO), the professional staff union, and the Associate Staff Organization (ASO), the associate staff union.
+The salaries for OPSO staff range from \$49,750 to \$77,758, depending upon experience.
+ASO staff are hourly employees with a range from \$15.00 to \$23.54 per hour, depending upon experience.
+The OEA provides a wide range of fringe benefits for its employees including: fully paid health insurance (single to family coverage), life insurance, disability insurance, retirement and a 401K plan.